YUSUF-SELEIM/Members_Only/README.md

 - Axios: Employed for making HTTP requests to the backend.
 - TailwindCSS : Styled by tailwind classes
 - Aceternity : UI Components
+- React-Quill-Editor: a WYSIWYG Editor Used For Posting

 ## Deployment